I don't see any Postgres backups available when I run

 I thought my database had continuous protection?
 Where can I get my backups?

-Please note, continuous protection (a.k.a. database rollbacks) are only available on professional tier database plans.
+Please note, Continuous Protection (a.k.a. database rollbacks) is only available on professional tier database plans.
 This feature is not available on

 hobby tier database plans.

 Conceptually the Postgres database is in two parts, the base data itself and a transaction log, which is what modifies the data.

 Our continuous protection works the same way.
 When the database is initialised we take a "base backup" of the data, and then continuously copy the transaction log to a safe location.
 If we ever need to recreate the database then we:

 - Restore that base backup

 These base backups are stored internally and are not listed or accessible from

 For production databases this is much more efficient than traditional timed backups.
 Transferring the transaction log constantly is much lower overhead on the database than copying all the data for a backup, and when restoring we can just restore to an individual moment in time in the transaction.

 This system is running on an all standard/premium/private databases.
 You'll see it in